St John’s Early Childhood Service

 I am honored to have the opportunity to lead a preschool in such a family-oriented community.

 I have been dedicated to the field of education for more than 34 years as a school counselor in Egypt, teacher and Centre Director.
 My experience as a Centre Director has been shaped by years of successful leadership as room leader, second in charge, and Centre Director.
-I am excited to bring my skills as a Centre Director to St John’s Catholic Preschool & Long Day Care in Auburn and to work with you as a partner in education to ensure the children’s success.
+I am excited to bring my skills as a Centre Director to St John’s Early Childhood Service in Auburn and to work with you as a partner in education to ensure the children’s success.

 Along with the teachers and staff, I will work hard to continue the legacy of success established at Sydney Catholic Early Childhood Services by building strong relationships with parents, children and our community partners.